Hedge4/godvillebot/README.md

 * 3.8 The crossword solutions now tell you to add the solutions to the omnibus if they weren't found, for future crosswords.
 * 3.9 Added a daily timeout to mention everyone with the 'newsping' role an hour before the newspaper updates.
 * 3.10 Added explanations for all help commands.
+* 3.11 Added a >break command for admins only, to pause the bot for a short while.

 ## What's new in version 2?
 Version 2 entails a major rewrite of all the code.